 Instructions

-- In a medium-sized saucepan off the heat, add your maple syrup and cornstarch to a pan.
-Whisk.
-It may look clumpy right now and that's okay.
+- In a medium-sized saucepan off the heat, add your maple syrup, pumpkin puree, and cornstarch to a pan.
+Whisk until incorporated.
+It may look clumpy right now.1/3 cup maple syrup, 1/4 cup cornstarch, 1 cup pumpkin puree

 - Run a spatula along the inside edge of the pan to make sure you don't get big clumps of pudding.
 Do this occasionally throughout the process.

-- Allow the pudding cups to chill for 2 hours or so.
-They're great warm, but I like a cold pudding!
+- Allow the pudding cups to chill in the fridge for at least 2 hours (or enjoy warm).

 This looks delicious, Rachael!
 Saw your post on The Homestead Blog Hop!